jimador/programming-in-scala/NOTES.md

 //          at RequestResult$.<clinit>(<console>)...

 byNameAssert(x / 0 == 0)
-//doesn't yield an error b/c the inner predicate is never eval'd b/c assertionsEnabled is false!
+//doesn't yield an error b/c the inner predicate is never eval'd, assertionsEnabled is false!
 ```
+## Composition and Inheritance <a id="comp-and-inher"></a>